 This means that you’ll need to translate human resources (HR) documents, agreements, onboarding handbooks, eLearning content and multimedia resources.
 Getting local workers paid will also require translating financial documents related to payroll, administrative regulations, tax payment withholding and more.
 Workplace health and safety documents, operational instructions, Material Safety Data Sheets (MSDS), and other employee notices need to also be in all local languages.

 Your translation team should understand your industry, local business regulations and requirements.

 6. Support your customers in their preferred language

 Once you’ve set up your company for business in a new market, prepare to support your new customers effectively through each stage of the buyer journey, from researching your product to placing an order.
 Online materials and mobile apps should reliably provide the information your customers may need and your customer service team should be able to communicate with them in person, in writing, or over the phone.
 You can either hire interpreters or simply build a local team.

 Other customer support materials for product usage, training, and operations can be made available through your website, including videos, product manuals, and written answers to frequently asked questions.
 Ensuring that you provide your new customers with a variety of options to contact you will help you build brand loyalty, recognition, and credibility in your new market.

 While challenging, the opportunity to go global has the potential for massive expansion and growth.
-With the right multinational localization and translation strategies, you’ll be cornering global markets in no time!
-Acclaro specializes in expertly adapting brands, products, and services to new language markets.
-We provide translation, localization, and interpretation services for markets across the globe.
+With the right multinational localization and translation strategies, you’ll be reaching new customers in no time!
+Acclaro’s team specializes in expertly adapting brands, products, and services to new language markets.
 If you are looking for your brand to succeed across cultures, please contact us to find out how our team of seasoned experts can help.